-A major difficulty preventing the operational assimilation of aerosol LIDAR profiles (e.g., at ECMWF, A. Benedetti, personal comm.) is the presence of unresolved conflicting biases between different types of observations (i.e., LIDAR versus satellite AOD).
-To avoid the problem, some studies have adopted shortcuts such as rescaling the column-integrated extinction of the LIDAR observation to match the model first-guess5.
+A major difficulty preventing the operational assimilation of aerosol LIDAR profiles (e.g., at ECMWF, Angela Benedetti, personal communication) is the presence of unresolved conflicting biases between different types of observations (i.e., LIDAR versus satellite AOD).
+To avoid the problem, some studies have adopted shortcuts such as rescaling the column-integrated extinction of the LIDAR observation to match the model first-guess4.
+Our project will design and test upfront quality control checks to identify and resolve inconsistencies among observations.